ovrjs/ovr/apps/docs/src/server/docs/04-route.md

 ## Post

 There is also a `Route.post` function that will create a [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods/POST) route and corresponding `Form` and `Button` elements.
 Anytime you need to handle a form submission, use the generated `Form` component.
+These components also automatically set the `enctype=multipart/form-data` attribute.

 For `Route.post`, ovr will automatically generate a unique pathname for the route based on a hash of the middleware provided.